Welcome to this guide for anyone traveling to Tikal from Flores.

 How To Get to Tikal from Flores

-The nearby town of Flores is the primary jumping-off point for a trip to Tikal.
+The nearby town of Flores is a key jumping-off point for a trip to Tikal.

 In Flores, there are shuttles that have various times for getting to and from the ruins.
-See this guide on things to do in Flores if you plan to spend a couple of days there.
+Are you already planning on spending a couple of days here?
+See this guide on things to do in Flores for detailed information.

 Nearby Santa Elena has more options, with public minibusses running there for a lot cheaper than the tourist buses.